drduh/YubiKey-Guide/README.md

 When importing the key to `gpg-agent`, a passphrase will be required to encrypt within the key store.
 GnuPG can cache both passphrases with `cache-ttl` options.
 Note than when removing the old private key after importing to `gpg-agent`, keep the `.pub` key file around for use in specifying ssh identities (e.g. `ssh -i /path/to/identity.pub`).

-Probably the biggest thing missing from `gpg-agent`'s ssh agent support is being able to remove keys. `ssh-add -d/-D` have no effect.
-Instead, you need to use the `gpg-connect-agent` utility to lookup a key's keygrip, match that with the desired ssh key fingerprint (as an MD5) and then delete that keygrip.
+Missing from `gpg-agent` ssh agent support is the ability to remove keys. `ssh-add -d/-D` have no effect.
+Instead, use the `gpg-connect-agent` utility to lookup a keygrip, match it with the desired ssh key fingerprint (as an MD5) and then delete that keygrip.
 The [gnupg-users mailing list](https://lists.gnupg.org/pipermail/gnupg-users/2016-August/056499.html) has more information.

 ## Create configuration